 Woodhouse College is a highly successful state maintained Sixth Form College.
 Under an amendment to the Further and Higher Education Act 1992 it is designated as a Sixth Form College Corporation.
 This means that it is an independently governed corporation funded by the Government through the Education Funding Agency (EFA).
 The College is situated on a pleasant eleven-acre campus in North Finchley, within the London Borough of Barnet.
-It has excellent accommodation and up-to-date resources, which it is looking to improve further over the next few years.
+It has excellent accommodation and up-to-date resources which it is currently in the process of improving further.

-Woodhouse is a multi-ethnic, multi-faith college of just over 1100 full time students, aged 16-19, most of whom are on GCE A Level or Applied A-level courses.
-The College is the sixth form for its two 11-16 partner schools and additionally takes in students from over a hundred other schools in North London and Hertfordshire.
+Woodhouse is a multi-ethnic, multi-faith college of around 1200 full time students, aged 16-18, all on GCE A Level courses.
+The College is the sixth form for its two 11-16 partner schools and additionally takes in students from over 140 other schools in North London.
 Its success makes it popular and oversubscribed.

 • the determination of the educational character and mission of the College and for the oversight of its activities;

 • the effective and efficient use of resources, the solvency of College and the Corporation and for safeguarding their assets;